rgst-io/stencil/docs/funcs/module.Export.md

 eligible to be exported once, if a function is exported twice the second call will be a runtime error.

+The second argument to "module.Export" controls what "stencil", "file" and other template-scoped functions target.
+Valid options are "caller" or "function":

+Note: The default of "function" will be changed to "caller" in v3.

 Example:

 ```go